How to Apply for a Domestic Helper in Singapore: Complete 8-Step Maid Agency Guide for First-Time Employers (2026)

 3. Have her biometrics captured at MOM's Employment Pass Services Centre

 Once these are done MOM issues the physical Work Permit card.
-Plan a proper onboarding in her first 30 days — our first-month settling-in guide walks you through it.
+Plan a proper onboarding in her first 30 days.
+Our first-month settling-in guide walks you through it.

 Total cost across all 8 steps